CodeWringer/ambersteel/documents/en/species/human/cultures/vetissian/vertissian.md

 #### Greetings
 * A deep bow, with hand over one's own heart.
+* It is customary to wish the dragon's blessing upon friends and family.

 #### Gestures & Body Language
 * Gestures and body language are generally subtle and slow, in an effort to appear elegant.